zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

     sudo docker run hello-world

-Notice the use of 'sudo' in the command above.
-Docker by default runs as the 'root' user, meaning that all docker commands will need to be prepended with 'sudo'.
+Notice the use of `sudo` in the command above.
+Docker by default runs as the `root` user, meaning that all docker commands will need to be prepended with `sudo`.
 That however doesn't mean it can't be changed.

 ### Running without sudo

-The docker daemon grants access to members of the 'docker' group.
-Any user you add to this group can run docker without using 'sudo'.
+The docker daemon grants access to members of the `docker` group.
+Any user you add to this group can run docker without using `sudo`.
 This group should be created automatically when you install docker.
 To check if the docker group exists on your system: